pandas-dev/pandas/doc/source/development/contributing.rst

 You should use a ``black`` version >= 19.10b0 as previous versions are not compatible with the pandas codebase.

+If you wish to run these checks automatically, we encourage you to use :ref:`pre-commits <contributing.pre-commit>` instead.

 One caveat about ``git diff upstream/master -u -- "*.py" | flake8 --diff``: this
 command will catch any stylistic errors in your changes specifically, but